nokia/intel-nuc-router/README.md

     sudo yum -y update

 If you still have problems seeing the wireless interface, you may have to manually install a microcode bundle for the wireless chipset in your NUC.
 These are available from Intel's NUC support page.

+## License

+This project is licensed under the GPL-3.0 license - see the [LICENSE](https://github.com/nokia/intel-nuc-router/blob/master/LICENSE.txt).